What’s the Right Way to Find a Mentor?

 Steps to find mentors

-Take the time to connect and get to know them without just focusing only on work.
+Take the time to connect and get to know them without just focusing on work.
 Find out more about their interests, books, and hobbies.
-Many people want to take time off their schedules so try to keep connection at personal levels.
-Your meetings will help you explore about similarities between you.
-You can discuss your career in first meeting towards the end.
-Do not hesitate to discuss career related career questions when the time is right.
+Many people want to take time off their schedule, so they try to keep in touch on a personal level.
+Your meetings will help you explore similarities between you.
+You can discuss your career in the first meeting, towards the end.
+Do not hesitate to discuss career-related questions when the time is right.
 Do not forget to show how valuable their inputs can be for you.

-Follow up is very important in achieving your goal of meeting up your lead.
+Follow-up is very important in achieving your goal of meeting your lead.
 Try to communicate after a few days.
-Giving reference to the earlier meet, request if they could find time for the next encounter again.
+Giving reference to the earlier meeting, request that they find time for the next encounter again.
 A more informal meeting will be a better way to spend the time, so set a casual tone.
 If an email is being sent, write down what you would want to discuss.

-On being a mentor, the other person is also investing their time on you.
+On being a mentor, the other person is also investing their time in you.
 Mention that the mentorship is being well-used.
-For a mentor, it is rewarding to know that under his guidance the mentee is advancing.
-Therefore always mention how their advice has helped.
-Regularly action on the goals you set with your mentor, so that they remain updated.
-Tentatively once in a month make sure to ping them how your career is progressing.
+For a mentor, it is rewarding to know that under his guidance, the mentee is advancing.
+Therefore, always mention how their advice has helped.
+Regularly take action on the goals you set with your mentor, so that they remain updated.
+Tentatively, once a month, make sure to ping them on how your career is progressing.

 Mentorship is a two-way relationship.
-They are interested in your progress, but as a mentee always keep checking how you can help them.
-Express gratitude for every meeting without sounding to be excessively appreciative.
-Mentorships should work both ways through transfer of knowledge and insights.
-It has to be respectful for both the participants.
+They are interested in your progress, but as a mentee, always keep checking how you can help them.
+Express gratitude for every meeting without sounding excessively appreciative.
+Mentorships should work both ways through the transfer of knowledge and insights.
+It has to be respectful for both participants.
 A mentor may want to embrace mentees’ opinions and understand how young professionals think.